moby/moby/docs/sources/docker-hub/builds.md

 ### GitHub Submodules

-If your GitHub repository contains links to private submodules, you'll need to add a deploy key from your Docker Hub repository.
+If your GitHub repository contains links to private submodules, you'll get an error message in your build.

-Your Docker Hub deploy key is located under the "Build Details" menu on the Automated Build's main page in the Hub.
-Add this key to your GitHub submodule by visiting the Settings page for the repository on GitHub and selecting "Deploy keys".
+Normally, the Docker Hub sets up a deploy key in your GitHub repository.
+Unfortunately, GitHub only allows a deploy key to access one single repository.

+To work around this, we will be creating a dedicated user account in GitHub to attach this key to.
+A key on a GitHub user account can be given read-only access to all your repositories.

 <table class="table table-bordered">
   <thead>